PreetinderKaur/gaggiuino-companion-privacy/index.md

 ## Overview

-Gaggiuino Companion is an unofficial companion app for espresso machines running the open-source Gaggiuino firmware.
+Gaggiuino Companion is an unofficial companion app for espresso machines running Gaggiuino firmware.
+The app communicates with the machine using its publicly documented APIs.
 Your privacy is important to us.
 This policy explains what data the app does and does not collect.

 ## Data Collection